Coverage & Availability

 Typical Price Differences

-Lyft Standard (basically the same thing as UberX) also costs just about the exact same as an UberX ride; Assuming no “Prime Time” or “Surge” on both ends ofcourse.
+Lyft (their standard car service – basically the same thing as UberX) also costs just about the exact same as an UberX ride; Assuming no “Prime Time” or “Surge” on both ends ofcourse.

 Lyft Plus (basically the same thing as UberXL) is actually, On average, Nearly 40% cheaper than an UberXL ride.